supahcraig/redpanda_basics/connectors/Benthos/IAM auth/Aurora-CDC.md

 ### RPConnect role

 Lastly, the EC2 instance where connections will happen from needs a role (`rpconnect_app_role`).
 This allows the EC2 instance to assume the cross-ccount-db-access-role.
+This role would live in the same AWS acct as the EC2 instance.

 This role allows an EC2 instance to assume this role.